 Risk Control Consultant Salary

-Earnings for Risk Control Consultants in the United States come in at around $73K annually on average.
-Career duration is the biggest factor affecting pay for this group, followed by geography.
-The majority of workers are highly satisfied with their job.
-Male Risk Control Consultants are far more common among survey respondents than their female counterparts, who typically comprise less than one-third of the field.
-In this profession, most enjoy medical and dental coverage, and a strong majority have vision insurance, as well.
+Earnings for Risk Control Consultants in the United States come in at around $72K annually on average.
+Career length is the biggest factor affecting pay for this group, followed by geography.
+Most claim medical and dental insurance and a strong majority get vision coverage.
+Most workers in this position report high levels of job satisfaction.
+Making up 73 percent of those who took the survey, male Risk Control Consultants greatly outnumber their female counterparts.
 The figures in this overview were provided by individuals who took PayScale's salary questionnaire.

 Job Description for Risk Control Consultant